fr4nk5ch31n3r/gtransfer/share/doc/README.md

 [simple example]: #description

-More detailed examples will be made available occasionally in the [gtransfer wiki] on GitHub.
+You can find more detailed examples in the [gtransfer wiki] on GitHub.
+More examples will be made available occasionally.

 [gtransfer wiki]: https://github.com/fr4nk5ch31n3r/gtransfer/wiki/Gtransfer-explained